Rhino Camp Refugee Settlement: Environment/Natural resources

 Rhino camp is divided in to main regions, Upper Rhino and Lower Rhino, and each of these different segments of Rhino camp refugee settlement have a diverse texture and terrain in its lands, for example the upper part of Rhino which includes, Ofua zone, Omugo, Amuru and the rest has a rocky terrain, and the lower Rhino which includes Ocea zone, Eden zone, Odobu zone and the rest has a sandy terrain of soils which affects the farming.

 Social work environment

 Rhino camp refugee settlement has been blessed with numerous and yet sprouting community led initiatives that work tirelessly alongside other partners and donors in levying support in different thematic areas to the refugees.
 These community based initiatives are organized and recognized by the Office of the prime minister Uganda and work under a district directive.
 These initiatives seek to provide a platform for refugees in skills development, peace building and social cohesion, gender equality, entrepreneurship and livelihood, education, health etc.

+Some of the youths in rhino camp have been trained on how to make briquettes to improve their status of living by different organization like Kulika-Uganda, YSAT.

 Relocation

-Due to the current influx of refugees, Rhino camp settlement has been a host to 116,000 refugees with more still coming.
+Due to the current influx of refugees, Rhino camp settlement has been a host to 116,000 in 2018. refugees with more still coming.

 Upon arrival, refugees are registered and sent to reception centers where their data is taken and then they are transferred or relocated to settlements.

 They receive social amenities and domestic items which include blankets, mats, solar lights, saucepans, and food.